 After a nine-month delay while the helicopters underwent site acceptance tests, the helicopters were delivered in two batches in 2016, and the ROK navy is considering a follow-on tender for twelve additional ASW helicopters.

 To win the contract, AgustaWestland bribed Korean naval officials, to the tune of at least USD 1.2 million (definitely identified) to falsify evaluation reports of the AW-159.
+The criminal investigation was aided by the prior criminalization of the receipt of money in exchange for lobbying of public officials under the Aggravated Punishment of Specific Crimes act.

 Investigations and Outcomes